Environmental Studies and Sustainability BA

 About the Program

-The Bachelor of Arts in Environmental Studies and Sustainability is for students who want to address contemporary environmental issues from a perspective that foregrounds the social sciences and humanities.
-Drexel’s nationally and internationally acclaimed scholars in environmental politics, environmental sociology, environmental philosophy, global studies, and science and technology studies support students’ creative and critical thinking, pursuit of leadership skills, desire for research expertise and self-directed explorations of the environmental concerns that matter to them.
+The Bachelor of Arts in Environmental Studies and Sustainability (ENSS) is for students who want to address contemporary environmental issues from a perspective that foregrounds the social sciences and humanities.
+ENSS students learn from nationally and internationally acclaimed scholars in environmental politics, environmental sociology, environmental philosophy, global studies, and science and technology studies.
+As contributors to faculty-led, policy-relevant research projects, they engage with decision-makers, environmental advocates, and grassroots groups working to protect people and ecosystems from environmental hazards.

 Additional Information

-For more information about the program, visit the Department of Biodiversity, Earth and Environmental Science's webpage.
+For more information about the program, visit the Department of Biodiversity, Earth and Environmental Science's webpage, or contact

 Senior Academic Advisor